Ircama/hostp2pd/README.md

 Direct connections handled by wpa_supplicant.
 ```

+When running as a daemon, standard and error outputs are closed, but log file is always configurable (see Logging chapter).

 # Configuration methods

 The program allows the following configuration methods, which can be configured in *hostp2pd.yaml*: